w3c/charter-drafts/README.md

 # Notes for W3C Team

 Before proposing a charter for review to the Advisory Committee, mark the charter "PROPOSED" and copy the PROPOSED charter to w3.org date-space (leaving a pointer to the github repo for continued issue-raising).
 That way, we can update the draft in response to AC review comments, without changing what's being reviewed.

+You are encouraged to give a pointer in the call for review to previous issue discussion, e.g. the charter-drafts github repo.